davvid/telescope-git-grep.nvim/README.md

 Set `cwd = '/some/repo'` and set `use_git_root = false` if you want `git grep` to search in a specific directory.

+### Binary Files

+Non-text binary files are searched by default.
+Set `skip_binary_files = true` to omit binary files from the grep results.

 ## Development